 Many of us know the key to a healthy diet is to limit the amount of processed foods we eat and to include plenty of wholefoods such as fruits, vegetables, wholegrains and legumes in our diet.
 But the reality is processed foods are convenient and often a staple of our regular supermarket shop.

-It's helpful to know that not all processed foods are created equal and if you understand the information on a Nutritional Information Panel (NIP) it can help you make healthier food choices for you and your whānau.
+It's helpful to know that not all processed foods are created equal.
+If you understand the information on a Nutritional Information Panel (NIP) it can help you make healthier food choices for you and your whānau.

 1. Use the per 100g column